JordyPouw/splinter/README.md

 - Filter out the push, pull or offset methods.
 - Change the naming of every part of the class names.

-*Note: If you don't want to use a prefix in your class names, just change the variable to an empty string: "".*
+*Note: If you don't want to use a prefix in your class names, you can just change the variable to an empty string: "".*

 ```scss
 // $ Settings.